Virtual Holiday Party Ideas for Work: How to Plan an Epic Virtual Office Holiday Party in 2021

 - Get everyone’s wish list: You’ll need to get a wish for everyone on your team.
 It’s easiest to do this with broad categories, like food and snacks, office items, or books.
 Check the next point for the best way to do this.

 - Draw Secret Santa partners: Next, you need to pick Secret Santa partners.
 We recommend using a tool like Elfster which will help you gather the wish list and then pick partners, all in one place.

 If you’re not sure what to get as gifts for your colleagues, check out our list of 26 corporate holiday gift ideas for employees and clients.

 As the holidays get underway, sometimes all you and your colleagues want to do is celebrate the season and spend quality time together.
-And with Buddy’s Virtual Merry Mingler, that’s exactly what you’ll do.
+And with Elf’s Virtual Merry Mingler, that’s exactly what you’ll do.

 Set in a venue in Santa’s North Pole village, this virtual holiday team building activity is made up of a series of social mixer activities that are all about sharing a laugh, creating some positive festive energy, and letting teammates enjoy each other’s company—regardless of the geographical distance between them.

 Want to get to know your teammates like never before?
 Then host a virtual festive talent show.
 Each person on your team will be tasked with picking a secret talent that pertains to the season and showing it off to the group.
 This could be anything from wrapping a gift really fast to memorizing every word to a certain holiday song.